 Differentiating (\ref{eq:one-vote}) with respect to $w_{i}^{t_1}$ gives

 which is player $i$'s marginal gain from the battle $t_1$.
-We next consider a $k$-value battle $t_k$ for some $k\in\{1,...,m\}$.
-By our supposition each player except player $i$ spends in proportion to the value of the battle, i.e., for each $j \neq i $, $w_{j}^{t_k}=kw_{j}^{t_1}$.
-We next show that player $i$'s best response to proportional allocation is also to spend in proportion to the value at battle $t_k$, i.e., $w_{i}^{t_k}=kw_{i}^{t_1}$.
-In this case, player $i$'s expected value for any $w_{i}^{t_k}$ from $k$-value battle $t_k$ is
+We next consider a $k$-prize battle $t_k$ for some $k\in\{1,...,m\}$.
+By our supposition each player except player $i$ spends in proportion to the prize of the battle, i.e., for each $j \neq i $, $w_{j}^{t_k}=kw_{j}^{t_1}$.
+We next show that player $i$'s best response to proportional allocation is also to spend in proportion to the prize at battle $t_k$, i.e., $w_{i}^{t_k}=kw_{i}^{t_1}$.
+In this case, player $i$'s expected prize for any $w_{i}^{t_k}$ from $k$-prize battle $t_k$ is

 Differentiating (\ref{eq:k-vote}) with respect to $w_{i}^{t_k}$ gives